 Recommended approach: Start Small, Scale Smart

-Months 4-6: Add automation (Lemlist + Zapier).
+Months 4-6: add automation (Lemlist + Zapier).
 Refine scoring.
 Train SDRs on signal-based outreach.

-Months 7-12: If ROI is confirmed, add a third-party intent data source.
+Months 7-12: if ROI is confirmed, add a third-party intent data source.
 Industrialize sequences.

-Year 2+: Consolidate the stack, add specialized components as needed (ABM, BI, predictive models).
+Year 2+: consolidate the stack, add specialized components as needed (ABM, BI, predictive models).

 Real case study: from cold prospecting to signals